mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 2.3:
+What's New in version 2.4:
-- FLSM subnet ID bug fix
+- IPv6 address range bug fix